hemae/hans-sequelize-api/README.md

 ## Fields

-If we want to get items only with specified object fields we should use *fields* operator and profide an array:
+If we want to get items only with specified object fields we should use *fields* operator and provide an array:

 ```
 ?fields[0]=title&fields[1]=description